LakesideMiners/keysmashzappies/README.md

 this was a joke, why did I actualy decide to do this... help.

+I need a better dataset as well, that or the algthoerm im using isnt right for this.

 note that if you get
 ```ValueError: np.nan is an invalid document, expected byte or unicode string.```
 when running train.py